slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "When you are consumed by thoughts, write.
 When you are uninspired, read."
 -- Stephen King*

-> *"There's nothing to writing.
+> *"There’s nothing to writing.
 All you do is sit at a typewriter and open a vein."
 -- Red Smith*

 > *"Read a thousand books and your words will flow like a river."